 The testing period started in December 2021 at two Californian stores in the chain, so we’re hoping that they will sell boba tea drinks at all Starbucks stores, as well as more Starbucks boba tea drinks, sooner rather than later.

 What Exactly Is Boba?

-Boba tea originated in Taiwan sometime in the 1940s, and this Taiwanese drink is traditionally made from a combination of milk, tea, and chewy tapioca balls.
+Boba tea is a Taiwanese drink and is traditionally made from a combination of milk, tea, and chewy tapioca balls.

 The tapioca balls in the boba tea, also called tapioca pearls or boba pearls, are created using a starchy ingredient found in cassava plant roots.

 Usually, these delicious tapioca pearls are added to black tea or green tea.
 But if you’re not a fan of iced teas, they can also be added to actual coffee.